DurvalPCN/dac-academic-research/README.md

 In the source files, you can find:

+- folder `extracted-data` containing:
 	- `papersLinks.json` extracted the links used to absorve papers data
 	- `papers.json` containing the key data for each paper analysed
+- folder `php-jquery-extraction` containing:
+	- `extraction.php`

 Feel free to perform a pull request to the project, implementing additional functions or improving some of the existents.